dimitargrozdanov2/Financial-Portfolio/README.md

 The project was implemented using DDD and Clean Architecture:
 <img width="788" height="1377" alt="image" src="https://github.com/user-attachments/assets/4aa496a3-c2fc-4ba9-8875-d349e10456f3" />

-In order to cover them, a Startup project was added.
+In order to fullfill this diagram, a Startup project was added.
 Otherwise Presentation will have to refer Application and Infrastructure.
 Presentation layer has to refer only to Application layer as per the diagram above.

 # 📌 Future Improvements